GeoMOER/moer-mpg-data-analysis/docs/units/_unit00/unit00-01_learning_environment.md

 ## Flexible learning with deadlines

-You will use the learning material provided in the HTML learning environment(s) for solving the given assignment tasks.
+You will use the learning material provided in the HTML learning environment for solving the given assignment tasks.
 The synchronous sessions will be used for discussing the assignments.

 Note that you are flexible in solving your assignment tasks using the material provided in the HTML learning environment (and beyond), but the deadlines for submitting your solutions must be met.